Learn how to make a cedar wood pallet succulent planter to display on your front porch, garden, or back patio!

 DIY Cedar Pallet Succulent Planter

 Use your staple gun to attach your wire mesh to the inside of your planter.
-This is mesh left over from a fence but the chicken wire is just as easy to use and a lot cheaper if you’re buying everything to start from scratch.
+This mesh is left over from a fence, but the chicken wire is just as easy to use and a lot cheaper if you’re buying everything to start from scratch.

 DIY Cedar Pallet Succulent Planter

-Hammer on your backside and when completed, pry off either the top or bottom piece so you can plant succulents up there, too!
+Hammer on your backside, and when completed, pry off either the top or bottom piece so you can plant succulents up there, too!
 Reinforce with trim nails if necessary.

 DIY Cedar Pallet Succulent Planter